Non-profit organisation EYES OF LIGHT - ARTS IN HEALTH HUB

 Corfu International Festival, Ionian Parliament, Corfu, 7-19 November 2022

-“Touch” features a collective work created by people with cancer experience, who participated at the therapeutic photography workshops of Eyes of Light organization, back in 2019, led by Dimitra Ermeidou.
+“Touch” features a collective piece created by people with cancer experience, who participated at the therapeutic photography workshops of Eyes of Light organization, back in 2019, led by Dimitra Ermeidou.

 This humble, albeit essential gesture reflects not only the energy of that particular moment, but also the power of solidarity and caring.